 New York, NY

 Lethbridge, Timothy C. and Ware, Colin, "Animation Using Behaviour Functions" (1990).
-Center for Coastal and Ocean Mapping.
+Visual Languages and Applications.
 151.